 Upon receipt, students should check their admission information for accuracy and report any errors or changes.
-For East and Tempe campuses, call 480/965-7788.
+For Polytechnic and Tempe campuses, call 480/965-7788.
 For West campus, call 602/543-8203.

 Freshman Orientation.
 University orientation programs for new students and their parents are provided at numerous times during the year, including the beginning of each semester.
 Most orientation programs include academic advising, campus tours, special events, and an introduction to university resources and procedures.
 Some programs offer sessions for parents.
 Newly admitted students are sent information preceding each orientation program.
 Students are expected to attend orientation activities.
+For more information, access the Web site at www.asu.edu/admissions/orientation.